lc-eu2cloud/SAP-C01-NOTES/Tech-Fundamentals-Refresher/Network-Starter-Pack/Layers/Data Link/data_link_part2.md

 #### Layer 2 using a Switch
 Continuation of Game Scenario: same 4 devices now connected to same 4-port switch
 * Each laptop has its own MAC address
+* Switch Capabilties:
-* Switch: (layer 2 device) has its own MAC address table & learns what's connected to each port over time
+  * layer 2 device: has its own MAC address table & learns what's connected to each port over time
   * can interpret the frames it sees & see the source & destination MAC addresses
   * will populate its MAC address table with each network device's MAC address & port it's connected to
     * results from switch seeing the source MAC address on the frame